jonhandlermd/darth_vecdor/README.md

 Please adhere to the terms of the license (see below and/or the LICENSE.md file) and be aware of the condition to include an attribution notice as apporpriate per the license.
 <P>
 If you use this work in your research or reference it in a publication, please cite this GitHub repository, and/or, when available, cite the link that will be provided here for an academic paper on the topic.

+<B>Contributing</B>

+This repository is public for visibility.
+Pull requests are welcome, but not guaranteed to be merged.
+I may or may not have the time or inclination for them.
+If you want to contribute, please consider opening an issue first to discuss significant changes.

 <HR>
 <B>*** ALL USE IS ENTIRELY AT YOUR OWN RISK! ***</B>
 <P>